Jefferson Hotel (Richmond, Virginia): History

 Tobacco baron Lewis Ginter planned the development of the hotel as a premier property in the city of Richmond.
 It was designed in the Spanish Baroque Style by Carrère and Hastings, noted national architects based in New York City who later designed the New York Public Library.
 Construction began in 1892 and the hotel opened for business on October 31, 1895.
 After a fire gutted the interior of the hotel in 1901, it had a lengthy restoration.
 It reopened in 1907.
 It has received restorations and upgrades of systems through the years.

 Patrons have included thirteen United States presidents, writers, and celebrities, including Henry James, Charles Lindbergh, The Rolling Stones, Dolly Parton, Elvis Presley, and Anthony Hopkins.

-In 1901, there was a wire fire that destroyed three-fifths of the hotel.
-There were no casualties; however, the statue of Thomas Jefferson was almost destroyed.
+On March 29, 1901, there was a wire fire that destroyed three-fifths of the hotel.
+There were no casualties; however, the marble statue of Thomas Jefferson sculpted by Edward Virginius Valentine was almost destroyed.
 The sculptor and crew pushed the statue on a mattress and pulled it to safety.
 During the rescue process, the head broke off.
 Eventually, the sculpture was repaired.
 In March 1944, another fire occurred.
 Six people were killed during the fire.

 In the check-in lobby, known as the Palm Court, nine original stained glass Tiffany windows with the hotel's monogram remain.
 The three stained glass windows above the front desk and the stained glass dome are reproductions.